mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ## BCMR - BitcoinCash Metadata Registries

-We implement [BCMR](https://github.com/bitjson/chip-bcmr) CHIP to support on-chash CashToken metadata resolution employing zeroth-descendant transaction chain (ZDTC), which authenticates and publishes all registry updates.
+We implement [BCMR](https://github.com/bitjson/chip-bcmr) CHIP to support on-chain CashToken metadata resolution employing zeroth-descendant transaction chain (ZDTC), which authenticates and publishes all registry updates.

 To add metadata registry to the list of tracked ones use one of the following methods: